 Educating our employees so they can identify, monitor and report suspicious matters

 Ensuring our employees are aware that suspicious matters are not limited to financial transactions

 Submitting, when appropriate, suspicious matter reports to AUSTRAC (the Australian Transactions Reports and Analysis Centre).

 3. The Group endeavours to protect itself from being used for illicit activities by:

 Conducting customer identification and verification processes to ensure our customers and their beneficial owners are who they say they are

-Only dealing with legitimate customers and to protect against our products and services are not being utilised by money launderers, terrorist financers or anybody that chooses to support these types of individuals
+Only dealing with legitimate customers and to protect against our products and services being utilised by money launderers, terrorist financers or anybody that chooses to support these types of individuals

 Carrying out ongoing customer due diligence.

 4. The Group manages Employee Due Diligence by screening all prospective and existing employees, including contractors and temporary employees.

 5. The Group retains all relevant records for seven years (or any other time period as required by law).